 Model comparison with Bayesian evidence

-Model comparison between two models can be performed with Bayesian inference using Bayesian evidence obtained by nested sampling (or MCEvidence for other samplers).
+for other samplers).
 To do this, it is neccesary to run a Bayesian inference process for each of the two models and be fair using the same datasets.

 Bayesian evidence is: